Helps to study the Bible

 The Almighty Sovereign Creator Power of all things has provided us with (2) two diverse references (or records) to use for revealing Himself to His wonderful Creation.
 Both of these records are of equal importance, and must be in complete harmony with each other.

-The First record (the natural record), is also called a "General Revelation" and it deals with the physical, the laws of physics and of nature, which govern the universe, the globe, and all of creation; in the ground, on the ground, in the air, in the waters, and in the heavens, and beyond.
-It is also in the record of the secular writings or historical evidence as recorded by man in general, apart from the religious writings.
+The First record (the natural record), is called the 'General Revelation' and it deals with the physical existence, the laws of physics and of nature, which govern the universe, the globe, and all of creation; in the ground, on the ground, in the air, in the waters, and in the heavens, the universe and beyond .
+It is also found in the record of the secular writings or historical evidence as recorded by man in general, even apart from religious writings.
+It is our belief that the Universe is endless (there was no big bang) the universe has always existed, therefore the Supreme Being (the cause of the universe existing must also be eternal).

-The Second record (the written word), is also called a "Special Revelation" and it deals with the written account of creation as found in the Hebrew Bible.
-It includes the Universe, the creation of man, the formation of Adam, and then almost exclusively with particular persons, families and people groups, and their descendants the ancient Biblical Israelites.
-The written record deals with the callings, the Contracts, and the Covenant the Creator made with them, and their descendants, followed by the promises for the keeping of the Covenant and the penalties for violating them.
-These apply only to the descendants of those under the original contract.
-The writing of this record is commonly called the Tan’akh (Hebrew Bible).
+The Second record (the written word), is also called the 'Special Revelation' and it deals with the written account of creation as found in the Hebrew Bible.
+It includes the origin of our planet earth, and its solar system, the sky, planets, the creation of life upon it, the formation of man, the formation of Adam, and then almost exclusively with particular persons, families and people groups, and their descendants involving the ancient Biblical Israelites.
+The written record deals with the callings, the Contracts, and the Covenant the Originator made with them, and their descendants, followed by the promises for the keeping of the Covenant and the penalties for violating them.
+These promises apply only to the descendants of those under the original contract.
+The writing of this record is commonly called the Tanakh (Hebrew Bible).

-These two records, the "General Revelation" and the "Special Revelation" must be in harmony with each other for they both originate from the same Almighty Sovereign Creator Power being and Life-force Essence, who is called YHWH (Yahweh) is not an Almighty of confusion.
+These two records, the 'General Revelation' and the 'Special Revelation' must be in harmony with each other for they both originate from the same Almighty Sovereign Creator Power being and Life-force Essence, who is called YHWH (Yahweh) according to the Hebrew Bible.
+Yahweh is not an Almighty of confusion.

 The Foundation for proper Scriptural understanding